rusting-in-space/fuzzyfold/README.md

 You may use GitHubs issues for suggestions, but we can also just schedule a zoom call at this point.
-(The thought of an exploding issues section while there there are missing resources to adress them is unsetteling.)
+(The thought of an exploding issues section while there are missing resources to adress them is unsetteling.)

 ## Current software (in preparation):
  - **ff-eval**: (Re-)evaluate secondary structures, fuzzy ensemble free energies.